Effective Date: 03-Jan-2023

-The Institute of Neurodegenerative Disorders (IND) is committed to safeguarding your privacy and personal data.
-This notice is provided to describe how information about you might be disclosed and how you can get access to this information.
-This Privacy Policy applies to all information received by IND, both online and offline, any electronic, written communication you share with us, and any information you provide to service providers operating on behalf of IND.
+The Institute for Neurodegenerative Disorders (IND) is committed to safeguarding your privacy and personal data.
+This notice is provided to describe what information we collect about you, what we do with it, what we do to keep it secure, as well as how it might be disclosed and your rights in relation to your personal information.
+This Privacy Policy applies to all information received by IND, both online and offline, any electronic, written communication you share with us, and any information you provide to service providers operating on behalf of IND for the purposes of providing the myPPMI platform.

 Understanding your health record